26th Punjabis: Early history

-The regiment was raised by Captain HT Bartlett at Peshawar in June 1857, as the 18th Regiment of Punjab Infantry, during the upheaval of the Indian Mutiny.
+The regiment was raised by Captain HT Bartlett at Peshawar on 15 June 1857, as the 18th Regiment of Punjab Infantry, during the upheaval of the Indian Mutiny.
+He commanded the Battalion for only a few months, and was relieved by Lieutenant (Later Colonel) J W Williamson.
+He commanded the Paltan next 20 years (1858-1877).
+The first Muslim Commanding Officer of the Battalion was Lieutenant Colonel Sardar Khan, who took over command of the Battalion in February, 1948.
 The manpower consisted of Pathans, Punjabi Muslims, Sikhs and Dogras.
 The regiment took part in the Bhutan War of 1864–66, the Second Afghan War of 1878–80 and the Third Anglo-Burmese War of 1885–87.
 In 1895, it took part in the Relief of Chitral, while in 1897, it operated with the Mohmand Field Force during the great tribal uprising on the North West Frontier of India.

 26th Punjabis

 Subsequent to the reforms brought about in the Indian Army by Lord Kitchener in 1903, the regiment's designation was changed to 26th Punjabis.

-In 1911, the 26th Punjabis moved to Hong Kong to protect British interests following the Chinese Revolution of 1911.
+In 1911, the 26th Punjabis moved to Hong Kong to protect British interests following the 1911 Revolution.
 On the outbreak of the First World War, the regiment returned from Hong Kong to India.
 In December 1915, it sailed for Mesopotamia.
 During 1916, it fought on the Tigris Front in the Battles of Dujaila and Sannaiyat, as the British made desperate efforts to relieve their besieged garrison at Kut al Amara.
 In 1917, the regiment was again engaged in fighting on the River Tigris and took part in the British advance on Baghdad.
 In 1918, it moved to Persia, returning to India in October 1919.
 In 1918, the 26th Punjabis raised a second battalion, which was disbanded in 1922.